CommonAccord/Site-Org/Doc/02/Sec/NDA_Sec_Engage_CC.01.md

 Condition.NDA.cl=who have signed confidentiality agreements containing {Condition.AsRestrictive.cl}

+Condition.ApprovedNDA.cl=who have signed confidentiality agreements in form approved in advance by {the_Disclosing_Party} containing {Condition.AsRestrictive.cl}

 Condition.AsRestrictive.cl=confidentiality obligations at least as restrictive as those contained in {this_Agreement}

 NoCC.sec={The_Receiving_Party} will not permit any other person to have access to the {Confidential_Information_of_the_Disclosing_Party}.